On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

-\textbf{In general, periodical retraining approaches achieve the best performance among all the evaluated model maintenance approaches, while concept drift guided retraining approaches can usually achieve as good performance}.
-R1.1][R3.1][R3.3][R4.1{Our Scott-Knott analysis of the AUC performance (Figure~\ref{fig:auc_sk}) shows that the periodical retraining approach achieves the best performance for $4$ out of the $5$ models on both the Google and Backblaze datasets and $3$ out of the $5$ models on the Alibaba dataset, while the ensemble approaches achieve better performance on the remained scenarios.
-The Scott-Knott analysis results also show that concept drift guided retraining approaches achieve a performance level that has no statistical difference from the performance of the periodical retraining approach for most of the scenarios.
-For example, on the Google dataset, the STEPD concept drift guided retraining approach ranks in the same group as the periodical retraining approach for all $5$ models (i.e., LR, CART, RF, NN, and GBDT).
-On the Backblaze dataset, the STEPD approach also ranks in the same group as the periodical retraining approach for $4$ of the $5$ models (i.e., CART, RF, NN, and GBDT).
-Similarly, on the Alibaba dataset, the STEPD and PERM concept drift guided retraining approaches also rank in the same group as the periodical retraining approach for all $5$ models.}
+\textbf{In general, periodical retraining strategies achieve the best performance among all the evaluated model update strategies, while concept drift guided retraining strategies can usually achieve as good performance}.
+Our Scott-Knott analysis of the AUC performance (Figure~\ref{fig:auc_sk}) shows that the periodical retraining strategy achieves the best performance for $4$ out of the $5$ models on both the Google and Backblaze datasets and $3$ out of the $5$ models on the Alibaba dataset, while the ensemble strategies achieve better performance on the remained scenarios.
+The Scott-Knott analysis results also show that concept drift guided retraining strategies achieve a performance level that has no statistical difference from the performance of the periodical retraining strategy for most of the scenarios.
+For example, on the Google dataset, the STEPD concept drift guided retraining strategy ranks in the same group as the periodical retraining strategy for all $5$ models (i.e., LR, CART, RF, NN, and GBDT).
+On the Backblaze dataset, the STEPD strategy also ranks in the same group as the periodical retraining strategy for $4$ of the $5$ models (i.e., CART, RF, NN, and GBDT).
+Similarly, on the Alibaba dataset, the STEPD and PERM concept drift guided retraining strategies also rank in the same group as the periodical retraining strategy for all $5$ models.